The gastric balloon procedure is a temporary treatment for obesity that helps you lose weight by reducing the volume of your stomach without surgery.

 You are likely to lose weight quickly, especially in the first three to four months of living with the gastric balloon.
 Typically, people lose about 10 to 15% of their body weight by the time the six-month program is complete.

 The gastric balloon may be one part of a comprehensive weight loss approach.
-Your doctor may also recommend additional dietician, behavioral or medical therapy to support healthy diet and exercise habits long-term and to help prevent you from regaining weight after the balloon is taken out.
+Your doctor may also recommend other professionals or treatments such as a dietician, behavioral specialist, or medical therapy to support healthy diet and exercise habits long-term and to help prevent you from regaining weight after the balloon is taken out.

 You will be able to go home as soon as the sedation wears off.
 Make sure someone can drive you.